umbraco/UmbracoDocs/Documentation/Reference/Mvc/using-ioc.md

 ##Implementation

 In most IoC frameworks you would setup your container in your global.asax class.
-To do that in Umbraco, you will need to inherit from our global.asax class called: `Umbraco.Web.UmbracoApplication`.
-You should then override the `OnApplicationStarted` method to build your container and initialize any of the IoC stuff that you require.
+To do that in Umbraco, you will need to implement the `Umbraco.Web.IApplicationEventHandler` interface.
+You should then build your container and initialize any of the IoC stuff that you require in the `OnApplicationStarted` method.

 ##Example